Contract Vehicles & GWACs

 The Special Item Number (SIN) is the backbone of the GSA Schedule program.
 By properly aligning your capabilities with the right SINs, you ensure that your business is visible to the right government buyers at the right time.
 Whether you are adding new service lines or optimizing your current contract, maintaining accurate SIN alignment is a fundamental strategy for long-term success in federal contracting.

-Learn about SEWP (Solutions for Enterprise-Wide Procurement), a premier federal IT GWAC.
-Discover how it works, its benefits, and how to find opportunities.
+Learn about ITES-3S, the Army's premier IT services contract vehicle.
+Discover how it works, its scope, and how contractors can leverage it for DoD opportunities.